 - Pour half of the batter into prepared pan.
 Spoon reserved cream cheese mixture over batter to within 1/2 in. of edges; top with remaining batter.

-- Bake at 350° for 60-70 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 60-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 20-25 minutes before removing from pan to a wire rack to cool completely.

 - In a small bowl, combine glaze ingredients until smooth.
 Drizzle over cake.
 Yield: 12-16 servings.